joinpursuit/FSW-School-Classes/README.md

 ## Introduction

-In this lab you will be developing a server that stores data for a school.
+In this lab you will be developing a server that stores data for a school, and a simple frontend.
 The school has the following data models:

 - Classes
 - Students